Current Competition - SW POETRY COMPETITION 2026

 Submission Rules:

-Please note that the Adjudicator will only check that your file opens and not carry out any formatting or corrections on your behalf So please ensure you check that you have adhered to the rules and check you presentation, spellings etc.
+Please note that the Adjudicator (Lorraine) will only check that your file opens and not carry out any formatting or corrections on your behalf So please ensure you check that you have adhered to the rules and check you presentation, spellings etc.

 For this competition, work may be discussed amongst members but is entirely up to the individual and done on a mutual basis between writer and reader.
 Members should not discuss any other entries without the permission of the author to respect the privacy of those who wish to keep their work to themselves.